-The LCA GHG performance of these systems can be improved even more if they are established on degraded or abandoned agricultural land which can result in a significant increase in soil carbon sequestration (Tilman et al.,2006).
-Perennial grain crop production also shows potential for high levels of carbon sequestration and high levels of LCA GHG performance, though little public research has been supported in the U.S. A perennial rice variety released in China is reportedly planted on thousands of hectares and has yields comparable if not higher than local varieties (Huang et al., 2018; Haspel, 2019).
-Relative LCA GHG performance, especially methane production, compared to annual varieties, is in progress.
+The LCA GHG performance of these systems can be improved even more if they are established on degraded or abandoned agricultural land, which can result in a significant increase in soil carbon sequestration (Tilman et al., 2006).
+Perennial grain crop production also shows potential for high levels of carbon sequestration and high levels of LCA GHG performance, though little public research has been supported in the U.S. A perennial rice variety released in China is reportedly planted on thousands of hectares and has yields comparable, if not higher, than local varieties (Huang et al., 2018; Haspel, 2019).
+Compared to annual varieties, relative LCA GHG performance, especially CH4 production, is in progress.